anderskvist/iAstroHub/README-DOCKER.md

 * /etc/hosts IP address for iAstroHub host is 127.0.0.1, instead of 127.0.1.1.
 * Skychart upgraded to version 4.
-* Astrometry compiled with updated gcc 4.9 suite rather than 4.4 suite.
 * Used an x64 compatible fix for chipset detection in sbig module for OpenSkyImager.
 It is the same one used in this pull request: https://github.com/OpenSkyProject/OpenSkyImager/pull/16/files
 * GoQat upgraded from 2.0.0 to 2.1.1; includes native support for INDI removeDevice.